-Christine Hurley, Executive Director
+Michael Overway, Executive Director

-Michael Overway, is the CRN (HMIS) Administrator at the Hunger & Homeless Coalition of Collier County and CEO at Continuum Care | Consulting.
-He currently serves on several boards; the Florida Coalition for the Homeless Board of Directors, the Charlotte County Healthy Start Board as Vice-Chair and also served on the Regional NAMI Board to revitalize the Charlotte County NAMI program.
-Michael has lead in the growth of HMIS and Continuum of Care programs in Southwest Florida for the past 7 years.
-He looks forward to serving the CRN Users in Collier County, assisting them with services and program development in the CRN system.
+Michael Overway, is the current Executive Director at the Hunger & Homeless Coalition of Collier County and CEO at Continuum Care | Consulting.
+He currently serves on several boards; the Florida Coalition for the Homeless Board of Directors, the Charlotte County Healthy Start Board as Vice-Chair, the Guardian ad Litem Foundation Board of Directors, and also served on the Regional NAMI Board to revitalize the Charlotte County NAMI program.
+Michael has led in the growth of HMIS data systems and Continuum of Care programs in Southwest Florida for the past 11 years.
+He looks forward to serving the Continuum of Care partnerships in Collier County, assisting them with services and program development in the homeless system of care.

 “Continuum of Care systems are meant to support the community as it seeks to reform and set programs and projects into motion that provide quality, clarity, and transparency for the end user.” – Michael Overway